Artwork by Markaworks.

 Creating a brand kit that specifies the ins and outs of your brand’s visual identity will guide your team, helping them to create cohesive creative work, from your company logo to Instagram posts.

 Create marketing for the channels your business needs.

-Large brands may have the ability to produce marketing for every imaginable channel, but small business owners have to prioritize where to allot their resources.
-This rundown of different channels will help you weigh your options.
+Large brands may have the ability to produce marketing for every imaginable channel, but small business owners have to prioritise where to allot their resources.
+This rundown of different channels will help you to weigh your options.

 Impress with your website.

 Web presence is increasingly important for small businesses.
 Building a website that conveys your brand, explains your products or services and allows you to engage and communicate with your audience helps create confidence in your company.
 Blogging is a great way to expand your site and further explain your business and discuss issues that affect your customers and community.
 It also gives you additional webpages to add search engine optimisation (SEO) content to your site.
 SEO content helps search engines like Google catalog your pages, a process Google goes through to understand the content of each page better so they can provide the best resources to searchers.
 Learning what your prospective customers are searching for and writing content to capture that web traffic can improve leads and sales.

 Email newsletters are a great way to build rapport with your audience.
 By gathering email addresses with a newsletter signup form on your site, you can build a network of current and prospective customers, making it easier to keep them aware of new products and brand initiatives.
 Email not only boosts customer engagement, it’s also easy and has a high return on investment.
 With templates available in Adobe XD, you can quickly build an email and begin communicating with your customers.

 Keep the conversation flowing with social media marketing.